 The random read/write speeds are acceptable since it is a SATA SSD available at a very cheap price tag.

-The price is the thing which is attracting people towards this SSD.
+The price is the thing that is attracting people to this SSD.
 Let’s see the price of PNY CS900 and see how well they are priced by the company.